ArduPilot/ardupilot_wiki/plane/source/docs/airframe-disco.rst

 automated flight control with ArduPilot.
 We hope to support the Disco WiFi based transmitter in ArduPilot in the future.

-For controlling Disco using a SBUS receiver and R/C transmitter you need to setup how the elevon mixing is done.
-The combination of channel directions on your transmitter must match the parameters setup in the Disco.

-The most common issue with R/C setup on the Disco is what reversal you have on your R/C transmitter for elevator (pitch) input.
-Some transmitters default to pulling back on the pitch stick giving a higher PWM value whereas other transmitter manufacturers use a convention where pulling back on the pitch stick gives a lower PWM value.

-With the 3.7.0 and earlier release of APM:Plane you need to change your transmitter to match the expected direction for the Disco parameters.
-That expected direction is that pulling back on the pitch stick produces a lower PWM output from the transmitter.
-For that setup you need:

-* ELEVON_OUTPUT 2
-* RC2_REV -1

-For the 3.7.1 release and later there are additional options for ELEVON_OUTPUT which allow for your transmitter to have either reversal.
-If you have 3.7.1 or later installed and your transmitter produces a higher value on the pitch channel when pulling back on the stick then you need:

-* ELEVON_OUTPUT 6
-* RC2_REV 1

 .. warning::

    The telemetry output option of many R/C receivers can interfere